Arabian wildcat

-The Arabian wildcat (Felis lybica lybica), also called Gordon's wildcat is a wildcat subspecies that inhabits the Arabian Peninsula.
+The Arabian wildcat (Felis lybica lybica), also called Gordon's wildcat, is an African wildcat subspecies that inhabits the Arabian Peninsula.

 Taxonomy

 Felis silvestris gordoni was the scientific name proposed by David Harrison in 1968 for a wildcat collected in Oman's Al Batinah Region.

 Discovered and named by Sandy Gordon, hence the name Gordon’s wild-cat.

 The Arabian wildcat's taxonomic status has been debated since the 1990s: